ra559/cis106/_labs/lab2.md

 ## Requirements
 * Please go over the presentations before you do this lab.
 It will give you an idea of what we are trying to do here.
 * Please go slow and take your time to do this lab.
 It is long but it is the core of this course.
-* For those who do not have a computer powerful enough, you have a separate assignment to complete.
+* If you do not have a computer that meets the recommended criteria, **please reach out to me and stop doing this lab.**
+* Be aware that the presentations use an earlier version of Ubuntu but the changes are not that significant and you should be able to follow along.

 > **NOTE!** <br> Only start this lab after you have watched the videos or read the presentations.